BhujayKumarBhatta/ms00/README.md

 	[flask_default]
 	host_name = localhost
 	host_port = 5001
-	# sslnot required  since the production depoyment will be behind the apache with ssl
+	# ssl not required  since the production deployment will be behind the apache with ssl
 	# This is required only when flask is started  without apache for testing
 	# put enabled  for enabling ssl
 	ssl = disabled